 - Content Library

-- VADP SAN backup solutions are not supported.
+- VADP SAN transport mode solutions are not supported for backing up encrypted virtual disks.

-- VADP hot add backup solutions are supported if the vendor supports encryption of the proxy VM that is created as part of the backup workflow.
+- VADP Hot-Add solutions are supported for encrypted virtual disks.
+The backup software must support encryption of the proxy VM that is used as part of the hot-add backup workflow.
 The vendor must have the privilege .

-- VADP NBD-SSL backup solutions are supported.
+- Backup solutions using the NBD-SSL transport modes are supported for backing up encrypted virtual disks.
 The vendor application must have the privilege .

 - You cannot send output from an encrypted virtual machine to a serial port or parallel port.
 Even if the configuration appears to succeed, output is sent to a file.